Sigmmma/c20/src/content/h1/tools/hek/tool/readme.md

 For the example above, Tool would expect to find text files at `data\weapons\assault rifle\`.
 Assuming no errors, a file named "assault rifle.txt" would be compiled into `tags\weapons\assault rifle.string_list`.
 Each text file that exists in the source directory will be compiled into it's own individual tag with the name of the tag coming from the text filename.

-Do not use this command for strings as they are unused tag types(afaik?).
+Do not use this command for strings as they are unused tag types.
 Use unicode-strings instead.

 # Unicode String compilation
 UTF-16 text files containing strings can be compiled into a [unicode_string_list][] using the `unicode-strings` verb: